tickberry/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays the third line of the file iacta 7 task a scriipt that creates a file names exactly best school 8 task 8 a script that writes into the file ls_cwd_content
+a script that displays the third line of the file iacta 7 task a scriipt that creates a file names exactly best school 8 task 8 a script that writes into the file ls_cwd_content 9 task 9 a script that duplicates the last line of the file iacta